agnieszkacieciwa/Mendels-First-Law/README.md

 1. Run the testing script.
 2. The script will perform the defined test cases and report any failures or errors.

+**Note:** Ensure that both scripts (`Mendels-First-Law.py` and `test-Mendels-First-Law.py`) are in the same directory, and the testing script imports functions from the main script for accurate testing.

 ## Exapmle  of usage

 ### Mendel's-First-Law